robertdebock/terraform-aws-vault/TARGET_GROUPS.md

 ### Expected state

-- 1 healthy instance.
+- 3 healthy instance.
-- 2 unhealthy instances.
+- no unhealthy instances.

-Basically one node receives all the API and UI traffic.
+Basically all nodes receives all the API and UI traffic and the standby nodes forward traffic to the leader.

 ## Enterprise